rhjelmeir/PrizmCloud-Wordpress/README.md

 ##Manual Installation Instructions

-1. Download zip file
+1. Download github zip file and unzip
 2. Log into Wordpress Admin
 3. Click on Plugins menu, click Add New
-4. Click Upload
+4. Click Upload (right under title next to 'Search' and 'Featured')
-5. Choose the downloaded zip and click Install Now
+5. Choose prizmcloud.zip (present in the unzipped folder) and click Install Now
+6. Click on Installed Plugins
+7. Click Activate under the Prizm Cloud Embedded Document Viewer